-Author: "Passports: Atlantic Lives, 1994-1995" and soon "Frontiers: Atlantic Lives, 1995-1996."
-(Yes, "Frontiers" is almost done!)
+Author: "Passports" (2013), and "Frontiers" (2014).
 Musing doubtless profoundly here about novel writing, reading, travel, expats, international matters, and whatever related that pops to mind…. sometimes seriously, sometimes rather less so.
 Welcome!
 Hope you enjoy your visit.

 Starting Friday a bit early, and I thought I’d post this.
 Yesterday was a gorgeous Catskills day.
 I grabbed a photo of Windham Mountain ski resort, looking up from the car park, toward the lodge (l) and the condos (r):